Cravex1862/PullGit/README.md

-# ðŸš€ GitDeploy - Automatic GitHub Repository Sync & Deployment
+# 🚀 GitDeploy - Automatic GitHub Repository Sync & Deployment

 **Automatically sync and deploy your GitHub repositories to any VPS with zero hassle.**